awslabs/ec2-spot-jenkins-plugin/README.md

 jenkins.save()
 ```

-## Preconfigure Slave
+## Preconfigure Agent

-Sometimes you need to prepare a slave (an EC2 instance) before Jenkins can use it.
+Sometimes you need to prepare an agent (an EC2 instance) before Jenkins can use it.
 For example, you need to install some software which is required by your builds like Maven, etc.

 For those cases you have a few options, described below: